Jordan Zemura

-Jordan Bhekithemba Zemura (born 14 November 1999) is a professional footballer who plays as a left-back for Premier League club AFC Bournemouth.
+Jordan Bhekithemba Zemura (born 14 November 1999) is a professional footballer who plays as a left-back for Serie A club Udinese.
 Born in England, Zemura represents the Zimbabwe national team.

 Early life

-Zemura went to the Oasis Academy Isle of Sheppey for secondary school and went on to study Sport Science at Canterbury University.
-He has also represented his county at athletics.
+Zemura went to the Oasis Academy Isle of Sheppey for secondary school and went on to study Sport Science at Canterbury Christ Church University.
+He has also represented his country at athletics.

 Club career

 Early career

 Zemura joined Queens Park Rangers' academy at the age of six, spending three years there.
 He had a brief trial with Chelsea, before moving to Charlton Athletic, where he spent eight years in their youth setup.

 AFC Bournemouth

 Zemura was signed by Bournemouth following a successful trial period in 2019.
-He made his debut for Bournemouth on 15 September 2020 in an EFL Cup tie against Crystal Palace at the Vitality Stadium, which Bournemouth won 11–10 on penalties after a 0–0 draw; Zemura scored his penalty in the shootout.
+He made his debut for Bournemouth on 15 September 2020 in an EFL Cup tie against Crystal Palace at the Vitality Stadium, which Bournemouth won 11–10 on penalties after regulation time ended in a goalless draw; Zemura scored his penalty in the shootout.